Chaupal, Himachal Pradesh: Demographics

 According to the 2011 Indian census, Chaupal had a population of 7886 people.
 Of the population, 58% are male, and 42% are female.
-Chaupal has a literacy rate of 89.65%.The native language here is Pahari but Hindi and English are also spoken.
+Chaupal has a literacy rate of 89.65%.
+The native language here is Pahari but Hindi and English are also spoken.

 Economy

 The region has high quality apples, which are exported internationally.
-Apple-growing areas in Chaupal include Jaigarh, Tarapur (Nar), Chambi, Nanhar - Jakholi, Tharoch, Poran, Pauria, Bijmal, Peontra Valley, Bamta, Rinjat, Khaddar, Matal, Chanju (Chopal), Kashah, Rushlah, Satota (Halau, Shalan) Dewat, Kakhrona, Shilikyan, Shantha, Sunarli, Maraog, Bigraoli, Jhina, Phaluna and Sarain.
+Apple-growing areas in Chaupal include Pulbahal, Sari, Jaigarh, Tarapur (Nar), Chambi, Tharoch, Poran, Pauria, Bijmal, Peontra Valley, Bamta, Maraog, Rinjat, Khaddar, Matal, Chanju (Chopal), Kashah, Rushlah, Satota (Halau, Shalan) Dewat, Kakhrona, Shilikyan, Shantha, Sunarli, Maraog, Bigraoli, Jakholi (Jhina, Khathiyana ,Phaluna ,Nanhar) and Sarain.

 Climate

 Chaupal has a cool and moderate climate.
 Between December and March, the town gets heavy snow and the temperature can hover around freezing point.
 During the summer, the climate is warmer with temperatures around thirty degrees Celsius.